PadhmeshU/PadhmeshU/README.md

 ## Hi, I'm Padhmesh U

-- 🌱 I’m near the completion of my PGP Data Science program from Great Lakes
+- 🌱 I completed of my PGP Data Science program from Great Lakes and currently working as Associate Software Engineer at Saama.
 - 🔭 I previously worked as a Mechatronics Engineer at Universall Poly Pack
 - 🤔 I’m looking for New opportunities as a Data Analyst or Data Scientist
 - 📫 How to reach me: Linkedin, email